 In this formula, we have used the relative cell reference for the selected cell range.
 So, when the formula starts to go down in the Output column, it intakes the increased number of cells up to the corresponding output cell only.
 Thus the duplicate text in all next cells gets ignored until the formula reaches down that corresponding duplicate value.

-6. Filter and Delete Duplicates in One Column in Excel
+6. Filtering and Deleting Duplicates in One Column in Excel

 After applying the formula to find the duplicate values, we can filter and delete them right away.
 In the picture below, the output data have been found by following the previous method.
 Now we’ll go through the next steps to meet our objectives in this section.